Board Staff

 Kaitlyn Chapman

 As the Board’s Indigenous Engagement Advisor, Kaitlyn develops, leads, and implements engagement strategies with diverse First Nations, Inuit and Métis members of the diverse urban Indigenous community of Tkaronto (Toronto), including youth, Elders, and Knowledge Carriers, and Treaty and Territorial Rightsholders, on behalf of the Board.
 Kaitlyn is a Mohawk woman from Kenhtè:ke, which is the Tyendinaga Mohawk Territory.
-She is a member of the Mohawks of the Bay of Quinte and belongs to the Haudenosaunee Wolf clan.
+She is a member of the Mohawks of the Bay of Quinte and belongs to the Wolf clan.
 Kaitlyn brings experience in the fields of Indigenous post-secondary education and violence against women.

 Kaitlyn’s efforts are an extension of the Board’s commitment to the Truth & Reconciliation Report, The National Inquiry into Missing and Murdered Indigenous Women & Girls, the Missing and Missed report, and the Board’s 81 Recommendations for Police Reform.
 She is dedicated to fostering reconciliation between Indigenous and non-Indigenous peoples by working to bridge gaps in understanding, and actively works to build and nourish relationships that are rooted in reciprocity and respect.
 Kaitlyn plays a critical role in leading the successful outreach and community engagement with members of the diverse Indigenous nations and their communities, as a vital part of the Board’s responsibility to foster meaningful relationships and engagement on matters that are deeply important, in order to ensure it properly and fully fulfils its civilian oversight and governance roles.